Borneo wildlife vacation with Mt. Kinabalu climb

 Kota Kinabalu Sepilok Orangutan Rehabilitation Centre Pitas Lake Lunch with local Abai villagers Sandakan Central Market Sepilok Nature Resort Rainforest Discovery Centre Sun Bear Conservation Centre Kinabalu Park Two-day Mount Kinabalu trek Laban Rata Three days leisure at a resort hotel

-Price quoted is per person and includes all transfers, accommodation, tours and meals when touring, breakfast only in Kota Kinabalu and on the beach.
+Price quoted is per person and includes all transfers, accommodation, tours, climb permits and meals as indicated.

 Description of Borneo wildlife vacation with Mt.
 Kinabalu climb